 Rice is one of the most widely grown crops in the world, and it is by far the most important food crop for the poor: more than 3.5 billion people depend on it worldwide.
 90% - or about 140 million hectares - of the world's rice is produced and consumed in Asia.
 In most Asian countries, rice availability is equated with food security and closely connected to political stability.
 For the five target countries of the RIICE project, floods, typhoons and droughts are at the days order.
 Governments traditionally assist their farmers when a catastrophe has led to massive yield losses which threaten sufficient food supply but they often struggle to identify losses quickly and allocate aid in an efficient manner.
 In any case is their aid relief a strain on their national budgets.

-APPROACH

-The target of RIICE is to reduce vulnerability of smallholder farmers engaged in rice production.
-The tools of RIICE help government decision makers to be better and quicker informed about the scope and impact of disasters and provide them with a precise and timely overview of planted rice area and expected and actual yields - down to the village level.
+RISK MANAGEMENT & INSURANCE The target of RIICE is to reduce vulnerability of smallholder farmers engaged in rice production.
+The tools of RIICE provide information about the scope and impact of disasters and a precise and timely overview of planted rice area and expected and actual yields - down to the village level.
+This helps government decision makers, agricultural intermediaries, traders and relief organizations in better managing domestic rice production and distribution during normal growing conditions and after natural catastrophes struck.
 The establishment of national rice crop monitoring and information systems help governments, agricultural intermediaries, traders and relief organizations in better managing domestic rice production and distribution during normal growing conditions and after natural catastrophes struck.
-The RIICE project developed an innovative remote sensing-based service for comprehensive information on rice crop production.
-The information can be used in many ways:

 The generated information can further be used to make agricultural insurance solutions more efficient and transparent.
 RIICE provides capacity building for and technical advice to decision-makers on the design and implementation of satellite-supported insurance solutions which can cushion the negative financial effects caused by natural catastrophes for governments, agricultural intermediaries and rural farmers.

-WHAT HAS BEEN ACHIEVED SO FAR

-- Technological proof of concept (remote sensing, crop modeling, webGIS, smartphone data collection) with promising results in all countries so far (accuracy assessments in the range between 85% and 93% across the different countries based on over 1,300 ground validation points per season) - More than 6 million hectares monitored since 2012. - Over 50 training courses across six countries with partner countries' ministries, technical implementation partners and partners from the insurance sector - Agreements with national or state-level ministries on the use of the technology in food security policies - Substantial investment from the Philippines government to move to a national scale operational system called PRISM, as well as in-kind investments from all other countries. - High impact outputs from 2015 include flood damage assessments in Tamil Nadu (see case study last page), drought assessments in Thailand, typhoon and drought damage assessments in the Philippines as well as regular monitoring outputs on area, seasonality and yield.
+WHAT HAS BEEN ACHIEVED SO FAR - ✓ Technological proof of concept (remote sensing, crop modeling, webGIS, smartphone data collection) with promising results in all countries so far (accuracy assessments in the range between 85% and 93% across the different countries based on over 1,300 ground validation points per season). - ✓ More than 6 million hectares monitored since 2012. - Over 50 training courses across six countries with partner countries' ministries, technical implementation partners and partners from the insurance sector. - ✓ Agreements with national or state-level ministries on the use of the technology in food security policies. - Substantial investment from the Philippines government to move to a national scale operational system called PRISM, as well as in-kind investments from all other countries. - High impact outputs from 2015 include flood damage assessments in Tamil Nadu (see case study last page), drought assessments in Thailand, typhoon and drought damage assessments in the Philippines as well as regular monitoring outputs on area, seasonality and yield.
 RIICE SUPPORTS ITS PARTNERS IN ALL STAGES OF THE RISK CYCLE